brimdata/zed/docs/language/overview.md

 a record value as the result of `<expr>` and inserts all of the fields from the resulting record.
-If a spread expression results in a non-record type (e.g., errors), then that part of record is simply elided.
+If a spread expression results in a non-record type (e.g., errors), then that part of the record is simply elided.

 The fields of a record expression are evaluated left to right and when field names collide the rightmost instance of the name determines that